adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 * What is the size of the node pool? (group of identical nodes)
 * how big is each individual file?
 * How many files/directories are there? (each needs metadata)
+* Are these GEN 6 or previous in the Node Pool?

 Because the files are processed individually we'd need to use this information to calculate the resulting size of each file.